 The Langholm feasibility study process concluded in May 2018.
 A final report was presented to local stakeholders in a public meeting in the Buccleuch Centre and is available for download at the following link:

 The feasibility study recommended that Langholm would benefit practically from becoming a full Alliance for Action site for the 2018-21 programme period.

 2018-22: Local Facilitation

 The response to the feasibility study indicated widespread local demand for Langholm to become the fifth Alliance for Action programme area.

 In Autumn 2018, SURF appointed Peter Renwick as its part-time Langholm Facilitator to support local development activity.
-Peter, who has a background in project management, arts programming, town centre development and tourism marketing, will initially be employed for two years .
+Peter, who has a background in project management, arts programming, town centre development and tourism marketing, was in position until August 2021.

 For information on other SURF Alliance for Action sites, please click on the left hand menu bar links under Resources > Programmes > Alliance for Action.